jwang0306/imstagran/README.md

 A clone of Instagram using Flutter framework.

 Note that this repo only provide the code, it is NOT a standalone project!
 The complete code is included in the ```lib/``` folder.
+The related api keys such as google map api are removed due to charging factor, feel free to create your own one.

 ## Prerequisites